Ella Chen: Musical career

 In 2007, Chen was voted by online fans as Taiwan's most down-to-earth artist.
 Since the release of S.H.E's first album in 2001, Chen has usually been the one to answer reporter's questions.
 As the tomboy of S.H.E, Chen is frequently the subject of jokes targeting her gender and sexual orientation, but she usually takes the jabs in stride.
 In one online poll she was labelled as one of China's Four Main Tomboys of the past century.

 In 2009, Chen composed a song for her seniors Power Station, entitled "Love Crazy/愛到瘋癲" (originally titled Shi Mian/Insomnia (失眠), written after her failed heartbreaking relationship).
 The song was given to them as repayment for Power Station have given S.H.E the song "Freezer".
 Chen had also composed a station song entitled "Pop Radio 91.7 jingle" for Taiwan Pop Radio station "Pop Radio 91.7," 再这里 for Huang Yi Da (黄义达), 鸟 for Yao Yao.

+2012–present

+On March 30, 2012, Ella released her debut solo EP, "To Be Ella", which featured the theme song, insert songs, and the ending theme from her starring film, "Bad Girls".
+The album also includes the track "Shameless", the film's ending theme "I Am Just Me", composed by Ella herself, and a special bonus track: a duet with Greeny Wu titled "You've Been Written in My Song" (Chamber Music Version).

+On April 17, 2015, Ella Chen released her debut solo studio album, "Why Not".
+The album features three songs from her acting projects, including the ending theme "The Really Me" (which she composed herself) and the insert song "Unsolvable" from the TV series The Lying Game, as well as "Almost", the theme song for the film The Missing Piece.

+On June 7, 2015, Ella Chen held her first solo concert, the "Why Not Showcase", at Legacy Taipei.
+Tickets went on sale on May 12 and sold out completely within one minute.
+Subsequently, she held concerts in Beijing and Guangzhou in August and December of the same year, respectively.

+The album ranked 9th in annual sales in Taiwan, and the official music video for the track "Love Addiction" has surpassed 10 million views on YouTube.

+On October 28, 2016, Ella released her single EP Me vs. Me (Hun Shen Shi Jin;渾身是勁) with a limited run of 2,016 copies.
+However, during the initial promotion on October 22, the high retail price and the limited availability drew backlash from fans.
+On October 26, Ella personally addressed the issue during a live stream on her official Facebook page, announcing that the price would be reduced to a reasonable level in an effort to defuse the fan backlash.